pusapatiakhilraju/Mac-Git-Pytorch-Setup/README.md

 #### 4. Add SSH Key to SSH Agent

-To add your SSH key to the SSH agent, run the following command:
+To add your SSH key to the SSH agent, run the following command from the terminal:

 ```sh
 ssh-add --apple-use-keychain ~/.ssh/id_ed25519